skramm/homog2d/docs/homog2d_manual.md

 ### 3.6 - Common functions
 <a name="p_commonf"></a>

-All the types above share some common functions, that are also declared as virtual in the root class `Root`.
+All the types above share some common member functions, that are also declared as virtual in the root class `Root`.
 Thus, this enables classical pointer-based runtime polymorphism, [see here](#section_rtp).

 All of these are `const`.